 This incident began joyfully with the birth of a child in an Illinois emergency room.
 Doctors reviewed the conditions of the mother and infant and cleared them for discharge.
-What they failed to realize, however, was that the mother was suffering from pre-eclampsia: a condition found in women after pregnancy associated with high blood pressure.
+What they failed to realize, however, was that the mother was suffering from preeclampsia, a condition found in women during late pregnancy that is characterized by high blood pressure.

-After she returned home, the issue worsened and she suffered seizures that led to brain damage and her subsequent death.
-Her estate sued the operators of the ER room for negligence.
+After she returned home, the issue worsened, and she suffered seizures that led to brain damage and her subsequent death.
+Her estate sued the operators of the ER for negligence.

-Their suit alleged that they failed to check her condition prior to discharging her, failed to check with her obstetrical doctor, and failed to perform various tests that might have stopped this from occurring.
-The defendants denied all liability, but, fearing a sympathetic jury and defeat in court, they sought settlement.
+Their suit alleged that they failed to check her condition prior to discharging her, failed to check with her obstetrician, and failed to perform tests that might have stopped this from occurring.
+The defendants denied all liability, but fearing a sympathetic jury and defeat in court, they sought a settlement.
 The woman’s family received $6,900,000.

 In this case, the doctors guessed wrong and it cost the patient her life.
-She presented to the emergency room with back pain, fever, and other related symptoms.
-Her treating doctors diagnosed her with a viral infection, prescribed a course of treatment, and released her.
+She went to the emergency room with back pain, a fever, and other related symptoms.
+The doctors diagnosed her with a viral infection, prescribed a course of treatment, and released her.
 She actually had a bacterial infection that progressed into toxic shock syndrome and caused her death not long after her ER visit.

 Her estate sued for medical malpractice and wrongful death.
-The defendants argued that none of their actions caused any of her injuries including her passing, but the jury disagreed.
-They found the defendants’ conduct was the proximate cause of her death and awarded her $1,500,000.
+The defendants argued that none of their actions caused any of her injuries, including her passing, but the jury disagreed.
+They found that the defendants’ conduct was the proximate cause of her death and awarded her estate $1,500,000.

-After gastric bypass surgery, a 47-year-old man began to suffer severe abdominal pain.
-He went to the emergency room to receive treatment but the doctors could not find anything.
-Unfortunately, they missed the fact that he had a bowel obstruction, something common in people who have recently had gastric bypass procedures.
+After gastric bypass surgery, a 47-year-old man began to suffer from severe abdominal pain.
+He went to the emergency room to receive treatment, but the doctors could not find anything.
+Unfortunately, they missed the fact that he had a bowel obstruction, which is common in people who have recently had gastric bypass procedures.

 The man died a day after being released from the hospital.
-His estate sued the ER and residing physicians for negligence.
+His estate sued the ER and resident physicians for negligence.
 They responded that his symptoms were atypical of a bowel obstruction and that his CT scan failed to show the true nature of his injuries.
-The jury found that they were responsible for his death and awarded the plaintiff $2,439,544 in the following manner:
+The jury found that they were responsible for his death and awarded the plaintiff $2,439,544: